markzuckerburg600-glitch/Full-Body-Fracture-Detector/README.md

 ### 1. The Frontend
 * This is the website where the user or technician interacts with the tool.
 It needs a clean upload area for the X-ray.
 Its job is to handle the file, send it to the backend for processing, and then display the final results like the image overlays and the summary.

-### 2. The Body Part Classifier
+### 2. The Bounding Box Model (YOLO Model)
-* Once the image is uploaded, it hits this first AI model.
-This is a general classifier that looks at the whole image and identifies exactly what part of the body it’s looking at (like a shoulder, hand, or knee).
-This is crucial because it decides which specialized tool needs to be used next.
+* A YOLO model determines bounding boxes for the fractures in the image.
+There can be multiple bounding boxes if there's multiple fractures

-### 3. The Bounding Box Model (YOLO Model)
+### 3. The Classifier
-* This is where the actual detection happens.
-Based on what the classifier found, the system picks a specific model trained only for that body part.
-This model scans the image to find which fracture it is, and a YOLO model is introduced to find the exact location of a fracture.
-It draws a "bounding box" around the break.
+* An AI model gets fed copies of the same image, but for every fracture found, the system generates a unique copy of the original image.
+Specific Overlay: On "Image 1," the system draws only the first bounding box.
+On "Image 2," it draws only the second, and so on.
+These images get classified by the AI on what type of fracture is present.

 ### 4. The Reporter (MedGemma)
 * After the detection is done, you have raw data (like coordinates and labels).
 This data is fed into MedGemma, a language model trained on medical text.
 It takes those technical results (Along with a potential clinical note) and writes a clear, professional summary that explains the findings in plain English.